tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 # Constructing the Corpus

 ## Types of Common Crawl Data used
-This project used two types of data from Common Crawl
+This project used two types of data from Common Crawl.
+For more information on the types of data available for each crawl, see [CommonCrawl's Getting Started](https://commoncrawl.org/the-data/get-started/).

 ### Common Crawl indices
 The [indices](https://data.commoncrawl.org/crawl-data/CC-MAIN-2021-31/cc-index.paths.gz) are
-gzipped text files, where each line is a JSON object that contains metadata about each URL.
+gzipped text files, where each line contains a key to enable easy sorting of URLs by host and domain, a timestamp and a JSON object that contains metadata about each URL.
-Information includes, among other things: URL, mime, detected mime, the CC WARC (Web ARChive) file where the file's warc file exists along with the warc file's offset and length
+Information in the JSON object includes, among other things: URL, mime, detected mime, and the location of the individual WARC file as specified by the path to the compound WARC and the offset and length of the individual WARC file within the compound WARC.
+For more details, see [commoncrawl-fetcher-lite](https://github.com/tballison/commoncrawl-fetcher-lite#background).

 ### Common Crawl WARCs
-Common Crawl concatenates gzipped WARCs into very large WARC files.
+Common Crawl concatenates gzipped WARCs into very large WARC files (~1GB each).
 To fetch an individual file's original WARC, users need to know the source WARC file, the offset for the individual file and the length.
 See below for a [worked example](#how-to-extract-an-individual-warc-from-common-crawl).